-Prep Your Yarn
+Prep Your Yarn Before You Start Crocheting

 Instead of unwinding your yarn as you crochet, wind the yarn into a ball prior to starting your project.
 And, instead of letting it roll all over the place as you work, place the ball in a yarn bowl, tote bag, or in a yarn holder.
 This simple step will prevent your yarn from getting knots and tangles while you work with it.

-Stretching Your Hands and Wrists
+Remember to Stretch Your Hands and Wrists

 Before you sit down to start crocheting it’s important to stretch your wrists, hands and fingers.
 This will not only help in preventing pain, but it will also help to keep them flexible while you work.